-We have entered into employment agreements with our President and Chief Executive Officer and our Chief Financial Officer.
+We have entered into employment agreements with our President and Chief Executive Officer and Chief Financial Officer.
 The employment agreements set forth the annual base salary, target bonus percentage, target equity grants, terms of severance and eligibility for employee benefits.
-We have also entered into a services agreement with our Executive Chairman.